sourcegraph/sourcegraph-public-snapshot/doc/admin/config/encryption.md

 ## Disabling

 If you decide to disable encryption, or want to switch to a new key, you must first decrypt the database.
 To do so, set the environment variable `ALLOW_DECRYPTION` to `true` on the `frontend` and `worker` services.
 New records will be written to the database as plaintext.
-Existing encrypted records will be decrypted inthe background over time.
+Existing encrypted records will be decrypted in the background over time.
 The status of this job can be checked the same way as enabling the initial encryption job, via the `Worker > Record encrypter` dashboard in Grafana.
 Once all existing records have been decrypted, the existing keys can be removed from the site configuration.

 ## Key rotation